 Estonia has systematically worked with development cooperation since 1998.
 Development cooperation as an inseparable part of Estonia's foreign policy comprises both development and humanitarian aid.
 It is directed towards securing peace, prosperity and economic and social stability, and it works towards decreasing world poverty in harmony with the internationally approved principles of sustainable development.
-Estonia’s development cooperation policy is outlined and regulated by the document "Principles of Estonian Development Cooperation" approved by the Riigikogu (Parliament) on 15.01.2003 as a successor of the previous policy document "Principles of Development Cooperation for the Years 1999-2000".
+Estonia’s development cooperation policy is outlined and regulated by the document "Principles of Estonian Development Cooperation" approved by the Riigikogu (Parliament) in 2003.
 It defines Estonia's development cooperation as a basic outlet for sharing its reform experiences with transition economy countries interested in this subject matter; it also defines the type of support and aid given to developing countries.
 According to this document, Estonia will observe the principles of humanitarian and development aid shaped by international organizations, primarily the UN, OECD and EU.
-Also, Estonia strongly believes that responsibility for their development lies primarily on the developing countries themselves.
+Also, Estonia believes that responsibility for their development lies primarily on the developing countries themselves.

-Estonia spends annually about 0.15% (2014) of its Gross National Income (GNI) on development cooperation and intends to steadily increase its share as well as to advance its status and role among other international donors.
+Estonia intends to steadily increase its spending on aid as well as to advance its status and role among other international donors.

 The strategic objectives of Estonian development cooperation are: